realkibou/Terra-One-Stop-Bot/readme.md

 5. Copy the app password, it will be in a yellow box and looks like: "cjut fanq prdo diby"

 ## Under development (in desc priority)
-- Deposit in SPEC-UST and MIR-UST Pool instead of selling
+- Deposit in SPEC-UST and MIR-UST Pool instead of selling until min price of SPEC, MIR, ANC is reached and then sell it (I think it gets to complicated...)
 - HTML Status Report (function is there, just not formatted properly)
 - Run Mirror withdrawals before repay of Anchor Borrow to make use of that available aUST
 - Build a front end